 Open Metadata Conformance Suite

-The open metadata conformance suite provides a test suite to help the developers integrate a specific technology into the open metadata ecosystem.
+The open metadata conformance suite provides a testing framework to help the developers integrate a specific technology into the open metadata ecosystem.

-The first suite of conformance tests focuses on functional behavior of a metadata repository.
-Future test suites will demonstrate the ability to handle various workloads and also a performance benchmark test.
+Future test suites will cover other APIs and event types as well demonstrate the ability to handle various workloads and also a performance benchmark test.

 License: CC BY 4.0, Copyright Contributors to the ODPi Egeria project.